alexey-beshenov/cadadr.org/misc.md

 ## Some old lecture notes

-I typed these notes while I was a master student in Bordeaux.
+I typed these notes while I was a master student.
 It goes without saying that all possible mistakes are entirely mine.
 If you spot some typo or inaccuracy, don’t hesitate to contact me.

 * **p-adic numbers and Diophantine equations**, lectures by <a href="https://www.math.u-bordeaux.fr/~ybilu/">Yuri Bilu</a>,